Basic Training

 .2 Thessalonians 3:13 | very important scripture

 .2 Thessalonians 3:14-15 | Because verse 15 says "admonish him as a brother" we can realize that this is not saying not to cast them out and not even speak to them.
 Verse 14 says "have no company with him, that he may be ashamed."
 Regarding both scriptures together, it appears that what it's saying is not to hang out with that person.
 Also regard the reason for why it says so.
 To some, this may sound harsh, but if hanging out with that person is going to encourage them to continue comfortably going in the wrong direction, you'd be doing them wrong if you hung out with them.
-I haven't been a great advocate for shame, but regarding the scripture, we see it has it's place."
+I haven't been a great advocate for shame, but regarding the scripture, we see it has its place."
 Also regard Psalm 31:17 and Psalm 25:1-3.

 Day 204: Psalms 33-34; 1 Timothy 1

-.Psalm 34:20 | This is seaking of Jesus.
+.Psalm 34:20 | This is speaking of Jesus.
 Read John 19:36 and Psalm 22:17(16-18).

 .1 Timothy 1:1 | We've done a lot of mentioning HOPE here in America recently, yet in error we've been saying that our hope is an earthly man.
 I don't need to do any name calling here.
 However, our hope is not an earthly man.
 God our Savior, and the Lord Jesus Christ is our HOPE, as Paul testifies here.
 As Paul testifies, so should we testify.